 |Star – Star||

-So for example, the primary winding of a delta-star ( Dy ) connected 50VA transformer is supplied with a 100 volt, 50Hz three-phase supply.
-If the transformer has 500 turns on the primary and 100 turns on the secondary winding, calculate the secondary voltages and currents.
+The primary winding of a delta-star ( Dy ) connected 50VA transformer is supplied with a 100 volt, 50Hz three-phase supply.
+If the transformer has 500 turns on the primary and 100 turns on the secondary winding, calculate the secondary side voltages and currents.

 Given Data: transformer rating, 50VA, supply voltage, 100v, primary turns 500, secondary turns, 100.